 Total time: 30 minutes

-If you have ever stepped foot into a Japanese restaurant, chances are you have seen chicken Katsu on the menu.
+This chicken Katsu is one of these must-try foods in any Japanese restaurant.
 Katsu is a breaded cutlet of chicken or pork seasoned and coated in flour, egg, and panko before frying.
 The pork version is called Tonkatsu.

 The beauty of the recipe is the crunchy exterior and moist and juicy center.
 There’s also the Tonkatsu sauce, a combination of sweet, sour, and tangy flavors.
 Traditionally, people serve chicken Katsu along with this sauce and white rice.
 BBQ sauce works great, too.